-Ace Bayou claims that as a result of the above failures by RAJ Overseas, orders for beanbags were rejected by Target shortly after they arrived.
-The lawsuit states that Ace Bayou incurred significant monetary losses, including charge-backs for large orders.
-Other damages include costs for relabelling mislabelled products, storing and disposing of unusable inventory and testing defective products.
+Ace Bayou claims Target rejected the bean bag chairs shortly after they arrived.
+The lawsuit states that Ace Bayou incurred significant monetary losses.
+Losses including charge-backs for large orders.
+Other damages include costs for relabelling mislabelled products, storing and disposing of unusable inventory and the testing of defective products.

-One of the major issues alleged by Ace Bayou in its lawsuit against Raj Overseas is that the defective products sullied the company’s reputation with Target, which amounts to further monetary damages for the loss of future business.
-Representatives from Ace Bayou claim that they asked Raj Overseas to credit the company for its defective, mislabelled and substandard products, but Raj is not willing to comply.
-In fact, Raj insisted that the corporation is entitled to the payments it received and that it is prepared to bring the case to litigation.
+One of the significant issues alleged by Ace Bayou in its lawsuit against Raj Overseas is that the defective products sullied the company’s reputation with Target.
+Amounting in further monetary damages for the loss of future business.
+Representatives from Ace Bayou claim they asked Raj Overseas to credit the company for its defective, mislabelled and substandard products.
+But Raj is not willing to comply.

 Depending on how much both companies can spend on legal fees, litigation could be problematic for Ace Bayou.
-Most businesses file lawsuits knowing that the vast majority of them are settled before the cases go to trial.
-However, Ace Bayou will continue to swear that Raj’s beanbag covers were problematic, and the damages incurred by them exceed any compensation that Raj has offered.
-However, neither company has stated if or how much compensation has been provided.
+Most businesses file lawsuits knowing that the vast majority of them settle before the cases go to trial.
+However, Ace Bayou will continue to swear that Raj’s bean bag covers were problematic.
+And the damages incurred by them exceed any compensation that Raj has offered.
+However, neither company has stated if or how much compensation is appropriate.

-The ideal outcome for Ace Bayou in this circumstance is for the court to find that payment was not owed to Raj Overseas for the beanbag shells it manufactured.
-Ace Bayou would like to be awarded actual monetary damages, including the cost of the lawsuit and any other legal or equitable costs as decided by the court.
+The ideal outcome for Ace Bayou in this circumstance is for the court to find that payment is not payable to Raj Overseas for the beanbag shells it manufactured.
+Ace Bayou would like to receive monetary damages.
+Including the cost of the lawsuit and any other legal or equitable costs as decided by the court.
 Ace Bayou, has noted, however, that the company retains the right to amend its claim at any time.

 About Ace Bayou Inc.

-Ace Bayou Inc. markets itself as a leader in innovatively designed and manufactured lifestyle furniture, the most notable of which is its line of beanbag chairs.
-After more than 12 years in business, the demand for Ace Bayou beanbags has increased by about 800 percent, and there is no end to growth in the foreseeable future.
+Ace Bayou Inc. markets itself as a leader in innovatively designed and manufactured lifestyle furniture.
+The most notable of which is its line of cheap bean bag chairs.
+After more than 12 years in business, the demand for Ace Bayou beanbags has increased by about 800 per cent.
+And there is no end to growth in the foreseeable future.